sapphrdavis/SubspaceTeaTi.me/_posts/2021-10-28-USA-Congressional-Redistricting-2023-2033.md

 **February 4, 2022**: North Carolina's supreme court strikes down North Carolina's Congressional Map, removing North Carolina's new districts and demanding the North Carolina legislature draw new maps.

 **February 7, 2022**: Tennessee Governor Bill Lee signs his state's new districts into law, making Tennessee the thirty-third state to finish its redistricting, though the thirtieth to be finalized after Ohio's, North Carolina's, and Alabama's were ruled against in court.
 [Interactive Map of Districts](https://wapp.capitol.tn.gov/Apps/fml2022/search.aspx) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/tennessee/)

+**February 7, 2022**: The Supreme Court of the United States reverses the lower court decision to strike down Alabama's Congressional Map, restoring the Republican-passed map.

+**February 8, 2022**: The Washington legislature approves minor changes made to the redistricting commission's plan with a 2/3 vote and thus making them law, making Washington the thirty-fourth state to finish its redistricting, though the thirty-second to be finalized after Ohio's and North Carolina's were ruled against in court.
+[Interactive Map of Districts](https://leg-tech.maps.arcgis.com/apps/dashboards/a0101d675f8e403298da6546c7c720a3) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/washington/)

+**February 9, 2022**: The Kansas legislature overrides Governor Laura Kelly's veto, making Kansas the thirty-fifth state to finish its redistricting, though the thirty-third to be finalized after Ohio's and North Carolina's were ruled against in court.
+[Detailed PDF of Districts](http://www.kslegislature.org/li/b2021_22/measures/ds_maps/map_b_adastra2_2787.pdf) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/kansas/)

+**February 10, 2022**: The Connecticut Supreme Court approves the special master's congressional plan, making Connecticut the thirty-sixth state to finish its redistricting, though the thirty-fourth to be finalized after Ohio's and North Carolina's were ruled against in court.
+[Detailed Town Map of Districts](https://i.imgur.com/l6llrpL.png) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/connecticut/)

 This article will continue to update throughout the Congressional Redistricting process until all states are finished.
 In the meantime, you can check out [this guide from DailyKos on the process of congressional and legislative redistricting in every state](https://docs.google.com/spreadsheets/d/e/2PACX-1vQBfMtdaAHDWfdZ-SUUvbmKyE6oXLL1Tt0fBejDC1SfZK1wY3Kkmw6UiV_AFhETopm0mvo9MoMOvZEh/pubhtml?gid=1108526047) and follow [The Redistrict Network on Twitter for updates from every state](https://twitter.com/RedistrictNet).